Resinchem/Ultimate-Bedside-Lamp/docs/installation.md

 ![03_07_ESPConnect](images/03Flashing_7_ESPConnect.jpg)

 **Success Criteria:** If you see a Wi-Fi hotspot named `BedsideLamp01_AP` (or `BL_Display01_AP` for the display), the flash was successful.

+**⏹️Hotspot Name**<br>Note that the hotspot shown may use the assigned device name followed by '_AP' (e.g. _MyDeviceName_AP_) instead of the defaults.
+This is likely if onboarding a previously used controller, but may happen with new installs as well if initial onboarding fails.
+The correct AP should be obvious as long as you use a descriptive device name.
+{: .note }

 ---